Gambling and online casinos in Madagascar

 Social and cultural context

-Madagascar is a country with a diverse cultural and religious composition,
+Madagascar is a country with a diverse cultural and religious composition, where gambling is perceived as a form of entertainment, not vice.

-maintaining a balance between economic benefits and social responsibility.
+The state adheres to a policy of moderate regulation, maintaining a balance between economic benefits and social responsibility.

 "Jouez avec modération - Play moderately."